adriankoering/tensorflow-cc-inference/README.md

 For the moment Tensorflow only provides a C-API that is easy to deploy and can be installed from pre-build binaries.
 This library aims to take away a lot of the overhead inflicted by the C-API and provide an easier-to-use interface that allows to execute trained tensorflow neural networks from C++.

 It still is a little involved to produce a neural-network graph in the suitable format and to work with Tensorflow's C-API version of tensors.
 [This](https://medium.com/jim-fleming/loading-a-tensorflow-graph-with-the-c-api-4caaff88463f) great post by Jim Fleming might help to get started exporting the graph-definition into a binary-Protobuf format.
-Additionally the example directory contains a Python script that goes through the necessary steps.

 ## Usage